Robert Dale (explorer)

 Mount Dale, one of the highest points in the Darling Range, to the south of Mundaring Weir, is named after him.
 The Dale River, a tributary of the Avon River, is also named after him, as is Ensign Dale Place in Northam, Western Australia.

-The Panoramic View of King George's Sound, Part of the Colony of Swan River, a 9 ft hand-coloured aquatint panorama of Albany after sketches by Dale, was published in 1834 by Robert Havell.
+The Panoramic View of King George's Sound, Part of the Colony of Swan River, a 9 ft hand-colored aquatint panorama of Albany after sketches by Dale, was published in 1834 by Robert Havell.